strongloop/strongloop.com2/_posts/2018-04-11-github-example-app-part2.md

 In this series, we will work through creating a basic LoopBack 4 application that exposes REST APIs, calls out to GitHub APIs through [octokat.js](https://github.com/philschatz/octokat.js) (a GitHub API client) to get the number of stargazers on a user-specified GitHub organization and repository, and persists the data into a Cloudant database.

 ## Let's continue
-In [Part 1](https://strongloop.com/strongblog/loopback4-github-example-app-part1/) of this blog post series, we have created a LoopBack 4 application and created a REST endpoint in `GHRepoController` that takes GitHub organization and repository as the path parameters.
+In [Part 1](https://strongloop.com/strongblog/loopback4-github-example-app-part1/) of this blog post series, we created a LoopBack 4 application and created a REST endpoint in `GHRepoController` that takes GitHub organization and repository as the path parameters.
 We'll continue by adding logic to the `getRepoStargazers` function in `GHRepoController`.

 <!--more-->